 Log Out Completely

 Closing or minimizing your browser or typing in a new web address when you’re done using your online account may not be enough to prevent others from gaining access to your account information.
-Instead, click on the “log out” button to terminate your online session.
+Instead, click on the “log out” button to terminate your online session for absolute internet protection.
 In addition, you shouldn’t permit your browser to “remember” your username and password information.
 If this browser feature is active, anyone using your computer will have access to your personal account information.